Losant/losant-docs/docs/workflows/data/opcua-browse.md

 You are required to define browse instructions for the OPC UA: Browse Node.
 The instructions have the following fields:

 * **Namespace Index (ns):** (Optional) A string template or positive integer.
-* **Identifier or Browse Name:** (Optional) A string template or string for the node identifier.
-If the **Namespace** is left blank the identifier is a valid node browse name the path will be resolved when executed (otherwise an error will be placed in the `Destination Path`).
+* **Identifier or Browse Name:** (Optional) A string template or string for the node identifier or browse name.
+If the **Namespace** is left blank and this is a valid node browse name, the path will be resolved.
 If an identifier, the string should begin with one of the following types:
     * **i=:** for unsigned integer (UINT).
     * **s=:** for string.
     * **g=:** for global unique identifier (GUID).